 Scroll Saw vs Band Saw: Which is Best for Your Needs?

-When budget or space restraints make you choose between two different saws, the decisions can be quite tricky.
-The scroll saw and the band saw are both great saws to own.
-They each have some strengths and weaknesses that should be discussed before making your final purchase.
-In this guide, we will help break down the difference between a scroll saw and a band saw and help you determine which one you should purchase.
+When budget or space restraints make you choose between two saws, the decisions can be quite tricky.
+The scroll saw and band saw are both great saws to own.
+Each has strengths and weaknesses that should be considered before making your final purchase.
+In this guide, we will break down the difference between a scroll and a band saw and help you determine which one you should purchase.

 Scroll Saw OverviewA scroll saw looks a bit like a sewing machine.
-The blade on a scroll saw will move up and down.
-You can take the piece you are working with and maneuver it in and out of the scroll saw blade to get the desired cut that you want.
-It does function quite similarly to a sewing machine that you would be pushing the clothing in and out of to design your pattern.
+The blade on a scroll saw moves up and down.
+You can maneuver the workpiece in and out of the scroll saw blade to get the desired cut.

-There are several types of scroll saw blades available depending on the kind of work that you are trying to do.
-The blades will be narrow and typically not as strong as other options.
+Several types of scroll saw blades are available depending on the kind of work you are trying to do.
+The blades are narrow and typically not as strong as other options.

-The essential functions of a scroll saw will be to make intricate and delicate cuts.
-The edge that you get when using a saw like this is going to be very finished.
-If you are looking to make things like a jigsaw puzzle or an intricate sign, the scroll saw is a great choice.
-Scroll saws also have a foot pedal that helps you operate them with your foot and allows both hands-free to guide your work.
+The essential function of a scroll saw is to make intricate and delicate cuts.
+The scroll saw is a great choice if you want to make a jigsaw puzzle or an intricate sign.
+It also has a foot pedal that leaves your hands free to guide your work.

 Types of Cuts

 Band Saw OverviewA band saw is a bit different than a scroll saw for several reasons.
-For starters, this is a much larger saw, and it cuts differently than the scroll saw.
-A band saws blade will rotate on a band as opposed to just moving up and down as the scroll saw.
-Band saws are versatile saws that can be used for a variety of purposes.
+The band saw is a much larger machine, and it cuts differently than the scroll saw.
+A band saw’s blade rotates on a band instead of just moving up and down as the scroll saw.
+Band saws are versatile saws that can be used for various purposes.

 A band saw is used to make cuts in wood (and some other materials).
-The band saw works very well with straight and angled cuts, but you can get it to cut round corners as well.
-Since the band saw is a bit larger and more powerful than the scroll saw, the cuts are going to be rougher.
+It works very well with straight and angled cuts, but you can also get it to cut round corners.
+Since the band saw is a bit larger and more powerful than the scroll saw, the cuts will be rougher.

 Types of Cuts

-Band saws cut angles and straights very well.
-Since they are stronger and more powerful than the scroll saw, you can use a band saw to cut a large piece of plywood.
-Band saws do not allow you to cut an inner circle in a piece of wood the way that a scroll saw does.
+Band saws cut angles and straights well.
+Since they are more robust and powerful than the scroll saw, you can use a band saw to cut a large piece of plywood.
+Band saws do not allow you to cut an inner circle in a piece of wood like a scroll saw does.
 If you are working on building furniture, the band saw is a great tool.

 Which Saw is Right for Your Needs?